arturbac/fixed_math/README.md

 # FixedMath

-A comprehensive fixed-point math library crafted in C++17, designed for high precision and efficiency.
+A comprehensive fixed-point math library written in C++23 and C++17, designed for high precision and efficiency.

+## Major changes 12.08.2024
+- master contains version 2.x rewritten in c++23
+- branch 1.x contains c++17 which will be still maintained for compatibility and bugfixes

 ## Features